michaelkandziora/shell.envdiff/README.md

 # envdiff

-Compare simple `NAME=value` files while reporting keys, never values.
+Compare dotenv-style `NAME=value` files while reporting keys, never values.

-Blank lines are ignored.
-Each nonblank line must contain one assignment and duplicate keys are invalid input.
+Blank lines and whole-line comments are ignored.
+An assignment may be preceded by `export`, and surrounding assignment whitespace is ignored.
+Each remaining line must contain one assignment and duplicate keys are invalid input.
 Names start with a letter or underscore and may otherwise contain letters, digits, and underscores.
 The value is everything after the first `=`; it may itself contain `=`.